Produce, publish and manage information resources about the activities of the Senate and its committees.

 In this reporting period, the office’s work to develop and publish information resources also included:

-- producing video, print and web resources for the Parliamentary Education Office (PEO); notably Teaching Civics and Citizenship – A classroom guide and new visual aids that support video conferencing activities
+- producing video, print and web resources for the Parliamentary Education Office (PEO), notably Parliament in Pictures

 - production of the department’s corporate reporting and planning documents, and

-- ongoing development of the Senate Connect (Senators’ intranet) and SENnet (departmental intranet).
+- ongoing development of Senate Connect (senators’ intranet) and SENNET (departmental intranet).

 SPIO also managed the Senate’s Twitter account, @AuSenate, providing regular and frequent updates about the work of the Senate and its committees.
 Through Twitter, the department is able to increase its outreach, engage with citizens and others and respond quickly to requests for information.